tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 In this course on writing documentation for REST APIs, instead of just talking about abstract concepts, I contextualize REST APIs with a direct, hands-on approach.
 You'll first learn about API documentation by using a simple weather API to put a weather forecast on your site.

 As you use the API, you'll learn about endpoints, parameters, data types, authentication, curl, JSON, the command line, Chrome's Developer Console, JavaScript, and more.
 The idea is that rather than learning about these concepts independent of any context, you learn them by immersing yourself in a real scenario while using an API.
-This makes these tools and technologies more meaningful.
+Immersion in real scenarios makes these tools and technologies more meaningful.

 We'll then transition into standards, tools, and specifications for REST APIs.
 You'll learn about the required sections in API documentation, analyze examples of REST API documentation from various companies, learn how to join an open-source project to get experience, and more.